 Behind them, a scream echoed from inside their cement-block home.
 José straightened in agony, and his bronze Aztec face hardened.
 Bloodshot eyes flashing with anger, he attempted to pull himself to his feet.
 Slumping again, he shouted, “Woman, stop your screaming, or I'll give you more cause to complain.”
 He continued to curse in the name of his clay gods, which stood mute on the shelf on the wall inside.

 Silence followed as his wife, Julia, stifled further cries in her tide of hot tears.
 Her young body shone with sweat as she writhed in the pain of childbirth.
 The midwife wiped her fevered brow with a damp cloth.
 The fear of crying out became more chilling than her physical pain.
 The heat inside the single-room house became almost unbearable, and the smoke of the smouldering cooking-fire stung her eyes.

-José never heard the first cries from his new-born child.
+José never heard the first cries from his new-born son.